Dataset API

 3 |

-Individual data stored in a data set is called a record.
 In the example above, three records are stored in my_dataset.

 Citation